cal3368/Networks-Project/README.md

 python3 controller.py

 This printed the client, server, and load balancer initializiations and then periodically prints a table displaying information on the number of servers and how many requests each has according to the load balancer history.
+Logs are then ceated displaying information on each server and client.

 ## After the Demo